DonutRanger/rpm_bf/README.md

 # rpm_bf
-Read Process Memory (Drawer) to obtain memory offsets of Battlefield.
+RPM drawer to obtain memory offsets of Battlefield 4.

 A small reversing project.